FarmBot-Docs/farmbot-express/v1.0/FarmBot-Express-v1.0/assembly/attach-the-z-axis.md

 # Step 1: Slide on the cross-slide and z-axis

 Carefully slide the **cross-slide and z-axis subassembly** onto the **gantry** from the right side (the side without the electronics box).
-When sliding it on, make sure to hold and slide it perpendicular to the main beam.
-Rotating the z-axis before it is fully on the beam will apply a large force on the v-wheels and could result in damage.
+If necessary, rotate the **leadscrew** (and z-axis motor) by hand to adjust the subasssembly so that it can fit past the other gantry components and raised bed.

 {%
 include callout.html